shanewhiteman/keep/README.md

 ## About

-### Keep is a CRUD app that uses the Flask framework and SQlite database engine.
-An improvement on the CLI pseudo [password manager](https://github.com/shanewhiteman/password_manager) that I made in python.
+### Keep is a CRUD app that uses the Flask framework and SQlite database engine to manage user passwords.
+An improvement on the CLI based [password manager](https://github.com/shanewhiteman/password_manager) that I made in python.
 &nbsp;
 &nbsp;
 ## Features